gxespino/gxespino.github.io/_posts/2017-06-17-mixins-inheritance-composition.markdown

 end
 ```

 It wasn't hard to get to the above refactoring and yet I'd argue our project is much more maintainable and extensible with it. `CreateUserAction` is a high level, plain ole' ruby object that is no longer concerned with serializing `user_data`.
-It builds the `post_body` directly with the `user_data` it's provided with.
+It builds the `post_body` directly from the `user_data` it's provided with.

-Instead, the serializer object is a injected into `CreateAttorney`, giving us the flexibility to alter that part of the algorithm in the future, without modifying our current app code.
+Instead, the serializer object is injected into `CreateAttorney`, giving us the flexibility to alter that part of the algorithm in the future, without modifying our current app code.
 Another improvement is that `CreateAttorney`'s functionality and responsibilities are immediately made available when you open up the class.
 Although, I'm not a huge fan of the `execute` method as it could be more descriptive, we can see that `CreateAttorney` delegates the actual http call execution to whatever action object it is initialized with.

 By encapsulating logic into small, separate objects, and then composing those objects, we're better able to deal with future variants in our algorithm.
 Any future scenario can be met with an endless combination of objects, any future variant can be a new object.